How to Verify Your Facebook Page in a Few Simple Steps

 We put a lot of time and effort into creating social proof on all our accounts, including Facebook, because it’s a quick signal to other users that our business is important and established enough to earn it.
 The verification check mark does exactly the same thing.

-Another really big bonus: having that verification will help your Page or profile rank higher in both Facebook’s and Google’s search engine.
+Another really big bonus: having the Blue Check Mark will help your Page or profile rank higher in both Facebook’s and Google’s search engine.
 This is a pretty big deal, as through this you will also gain a much wider audience and much higher rates of publicity on the global net.

 What is the Difference between the Blue and the Grey Check Marks on Facebook?